 What if you can’t find a local class?

-What if you don’t find any appealing Reiki masters in your area, and you are unable to travel?
+What if you don’t find any appealing Reiki masters in your area or class schedules that fit your schedule, and you are unable to travel?
 There are still options.
 Is it feasible for you to organize a class and invite a Reiki master to travel to your area?

 I am a member of The Reiki Alliance, a global organization of Reiki masters who are committed to continuing Hawayo Takata’s standards of slow, thorough training.
 If you are looking for a teacher, I suggest you start there, but I still encourage you to go through the points discussed above rather than assume a member meets your standards.